Key Bumping Used By Burglars To Break Into Your Home

-A relatively new security problem is the threat of “bumping,” in which someone with a ‘bump key’ can open most locks that are commonly used in homes…
+A relatively new security problem is the threat of “key bumping,” in which someone with a ‘bump key’ can open most locks that are commonly used in homes…

 Lock bumping, also called key bumping or bump keying, is a lock picking technique used to unlock standard pin tumbler cylinders with a ‘bump key’.

-The bumping method is one used by criminals to gain access with a bump key and is a growing problem globally.
-Bumping attacks are becoming widespread as bump keys can be used to unlock most standard residential cylinder locks which are not bump resistant.
+The method is one used by criminals to gain access with a bump key.
+It is a growing problem, globally.
+Bumping attacks are becoming widespread as the method can be used to unlock most standard residential cylinder locks which are not bump resistant.

 Most home doors use standard cylinder locks…

 The bumping method is non-destructive.
 When a bump key is used to break into a house there may be no signs of forced entry or damage to the lock.